facebookexperimental/Recoil/docs/docs/basic-tutorial/selectors.md

 The `filteredTodoListState` internally keeps track of two dependencies: `todoListFilterState` and `todoListState` so that it re-runs if either of those change.

 > From a component's point of view, selectors can be read using the same hooks that are used to read atoms.
-However it's important to note that certain hooks only work with **writable state** (i.e `useRecoilState()`).
+However, it's important to note that certain hooks only work with **writable state** (i.e `useRecoilState()`).
 All atoms are writable state, but only some selectors are considered writable state (selectors that have both a `get` and `set` property).
 See the [Core Concepts](/docs/introduction/core-concepts) page for more information on this topic.

 Displaying our filtered todoList is as simple as changing one line in the `TodoList` component: